Thallumaala

 Principal photography commenced in October 2021.
-It was released on 12 August 2022 and received positive reviews from critics and audience, becoming a critical and commercial success.
+The music was composed by Vishnu Vijay, while the editing and cinematography were done by Nishadh Yusuf and Jimshi Khalid respectively.

+Thallumaala was theatrically released on 12 August 2022.
+It grossed ₹50 crore worldwide, emerging as the highest grosser in Tovino Thomas' career until it was surpassed by 2018.

 Plot

-Narrative structure

-Thallumaala's narrative is told out of chronological order and follows 9 chapters which happen in different timelines and begins to shift from one chapter to another and moves to the last chapter for the conclusion.
+Thallumaalas narrative is told out of chronological order and follows 9 chapters which happen in different timelines and begins to shift from one chapter to another and moves to the last chapter for the conclusion.